Sim007/vbangularindocker/README.md

 # Dockerize an Angular straight forward
 You can dockerize an Angular app as you would do it on your laptop.
 Steps you will do are:
+- you have angular environment
 - create a directory
 - copy the package.json
 - npm install
 - copy the files
-- run the npm command
+- run the ng serve

 Each Dockerfile starts with FROM.
-We will take a baseimage with Linux OS alpine and node.
+We will take a base image with Linux OS alpine and node.
 Check dockerhub for the tags

 The Dockerfile can look like this:
 ```